Map - Iran (Islamic Republic of Iran)

 Flag of Iran

-In 1935, Reza Shah requested the international community to refer to the country by its native name, Iran, effective March 22 that year.
-As The New York Times explained at the time, "At the suggestion of the Persian Legation in Berlin, the Tehran government, on the Persian New Year, Nowruz, March 21, 1935, substituted Iran for Persia as the official name of the country."
-Opposition to the name change led to the reversal of the decision, and Professor Ehsan Yarshater, editor of Encyclopædia Iranica, propagated a move to use Persia and Iran interchangeably.
-Today, both Iran and Persia are used in cultural contexts, while Iran remains irreplaceable in official state contexts.
+In 1935, Reza Shah requested the international community to refer to the country by its native name, Iran, on Nowruz, falling on 21 March 1935 (Esfand 30, 1313), 4:43 pm Tehran time; effective 22 March (the Iranian New Year on Farvardin 1, 1314) that year.
+Opposition to the name change led to the reversal of the decision in 1959, and Professor Ehsan Yarshater, editor of Encyclopædia Iranica, propagated a move to use Persia and Iran interchangeably.
+Today, both Iran and Persia are used in cultural contexts, while Iran remains mandatory in official state contexts.

 Historical and cultural usage of the word Iran is not restricted to the modern state proper.
 "Greater Iran" (Irānzamīn or Irān e Bozorg) refers to territories of the Iranian cultural and linguistic zones.
 In addition to modern Iran, it includes portions of the Caucasus, Anatolia, Mesopotamia, Afghanistan, and Central Asia.